 Providers in Florida, Hawaii, Texas, North Carolina, California, and other states with heavy military populations will see increased scrutiny by the Department of Justice, Defense Criminal Investigative Service, and the FBI for improper billing of TriCare services.

-In 2017, Attorney General Jeff Sessions announced the largest healthcare fraud “takedown” in United States history.
-412 individual defendants were indicted for unlawfully submitting fraudulent claims.
-These claims include Medicare, Medicaid, and Tricare for treatments that weren’t rendered, not medically necessary, or improperly billed.
-Many of those cases were related to physicians and pharmacies who improperly billed TRICARE for services that were not rendered.
+In 2017, Attorney General Jeff Sessions announced the largest healthcare fraud takedown in U.S. history: 412 individual defendants were indicted for unlawfully submitting $1.3 billion in fraudulent claims.
+These claims include Medicaid fraud, Medicare fraud, and TriCare for treatments that weren’t rendered, not medically necessary, or improperly billed.
+Many of those cases were related to physicians and pharmacies who improperly billed TriCare for services that were not rendered.

-When a provider submits a bill to TRICARE, it is certifying that it has complied with all of TRICARE’s rules and regulations contained in its TRICARE provider manual.
+When a provider submits a bill to TriCare , that provider is certifying that it has complied with all of TriCare’s rules and regulations contained in its TriCare provider manual.
 This includes rules related to reimbursement, coding, and credentialing.
-Failure to abide by the TRICARE provider manual, according to the government, can equate to TriCare fraud.
+Failure to abide by the TriCare provider manual, according to the government, can equate to TriCare fraud.

-At Chapman Law Group, our team of healthcare fraud and TRICARE fraud attorneys are here to help.
-Our attorneys include former healthcare fraud prosecutors, seasoned defense attorneys, health law experts, and a former military prosecutor that can assist you with the best possible resolution to your case.
+At Chapman Law Group, our team of healthcare fraud and TriCare fraud attorneys are here to help.
+Our attorneys include former healthcare fraud prosecutors, seasoned defense attorneys, health law experts, and a former military prosecutor, all of whom can assist you with the best possible resolution to your case.

-In recent months, DCIS, HSMA, FBI and other investigative bodies have increased efforts to crack down on TRICARE fraud.
-Providers in Hawaii, California, North Carolina, Florida and Texas who treat large populations of TRICARE beneficiaries are facing increased investigations.
+In recent months, DCIS, HSMA, FBI and other investigative bodies have increased efforts to crack down on TriCare fraud.
+Providers in Hawaii, California, North Carolina, Florida and Texas who treat large populations of TriCare beneficiaries are facing increased investigations.